 This month is National Adoption Awareness Month!
 Growing your family through adoption is a beautiful thing.
 Adding a child of any age to your family brings so much love.
 We are celebrating adoption today by answering some commonly asked questions about adoption and breastfeeding.

-One of the common misconceptions is that you have to take a lot of hormones to induce lactation.
+One of the common misconceptions is that you have to take a lot of hormones or supplements to induce lactation.
 There are some hormonal and medication-based protocols that women have found success using, but they do require some advance notice of when baby will arrive as they may take a few months to work successfully.
 It’s best to get a one-on-one consultation to make a personalized plan.
-If you don’t have advanced notice or prefer not to use hormones or medications, you can still make milk for your baby!
+If you don’t have advanced notice or prefer not to use hormones or medications, you can still make breast milk for your new baby!

 Many things that are beneficial for any breastfeeding mother are also beneficial for adoptive mothers wishing to breastfeed.
 Keeping baby skin to skin will increase hormones that assist in lactation, for example.
-Also, all breastfeeding mothers need frequent breast stimulation and removal of milk to encourage and sustain milk production, and adoptive mothers are no different!
+Also, all breastfeeding mothers need frequent nipple stimulation and removal of milk to encourage and sustain milk production, and adoptive mothers are no different!
 Even when milk is not yet being produced in quantities larger than drops, continuing to stimulate will help milk to increase.

 Have you ever re-lactated after not breastfeeding for some time?
 Share in the comments.
 Lots more tutorials and explanations of how to keep a healthy milk supply for any mom in my breastfeeding video classes.

 Find more about getting breastfeeding start off right with my top 10 tips!